About

 - until it found an IP.

-You can achieve the same alias functionality with the alias record but faster because there is only one query needed.
+You can achieve the same alias functionality with the alias record but faster because there is only one query needed as the alias record points directly to an IP.

 Unicity